 According to The Press (Feb 2008) ...TVNZ is expected to add another 10 to 20 more old shows to the "classics" section of ondemand this year, says Jason Paris, the network's head of emerging business.
 Such shows as The Governor, Pukemanu and, hopefully, Gloss, although the latter is proving to be something of a rights nightmare.

 But then sometime in 2008 the site got a makeover and focused more on being catch-up service for current TV shows both local and international, and the archival material disappeared.
 About the same time NZ On Screen appeared, operating as an online archive for New Zealand's moving image media.
-NZ On Air initiated the NZ On Screen project in 2007 as an integral part of its digital strategy with select episodes from shows such as The Governor being added to the site over the years.
+NZ On Air initiated the NZ On Screen project in 2007 as an integral part of its digital strategy with a growing number of select episodes from local TV shows continually being added to the site over the years.

 Since 1989 NZ On Air has funded over 15,000 hours of local television production.
 Much of this content, as well as thousands more hours supported by broadcasters, film investors and other funding sources, is not easily accessible to the public.